Madikwe Game Reserve

 Not only is Madikwe huge in size, it’s also big on beauty.
 The landscape is richly varied, with rocky hills, forested mountains, gushing rivers, large stretches of savanna grassland, thick woodland and tangled masses of arid sweet bushveld.
 It’s a natural paradise packed with wildlife, from the famous Big Five to the rare African wild dog and the 340 kinds of bird that chatter in the branches.

 In total, over 66 species of large mammals roam the hills and valleys of Madikwe, often in great herds, so as a safari destination it’s second to none.
 Yet Madikwe feels worlds away from the madding crowds of Kruger, as fewer tourists venture far enough to reach this secluded pocket of South Africa.
 No day visitors are allowed, so a safari here is both exclusive and exhilarating.
 It’s a brilliant way to feel completely buried in the bush.

 Madikwe’s lodges are splendid in their isolation and wherever you choose to stay you’ll feel a million miles from home.
 You’ll be lulled to sleep by the sounds of the bush, stare into star-studded Africa skies and gaze out across open grassland filled with grazing antelope and zebra.
-There’s a lodge in Madikwe to suit every kind of safari style, so whether you dream of a bush treehouse, a luxury tent, a thatched chalet or an elegant forest suite, there will be something up your street.
+There’s a lodge in Madikwe to suit every kind of safari style, so whether you dream of a bush treehouse, a luxury tent, a thatched chalet or an elegant forest suite, or you are travelling with your young family, there will be something that is just right for you.

-So, if you do make it to Madikwe, you’ll be in for a real treat.
-Completely malaria-free, it’s also great for family safaris as many lodges welcome kids.
+Whichever way you make it to Madikwe, we promise that you’ll be in for a real treat.